 NOTE: National Council for the Social Studies refers to essential questions as compelling questions and the “just the fact” questions as supporting questions.

-Support your students remotely with free access to all our comprehensive digital platforms
+Support your students remotely with a trial access to all our comprehensive digital platforms

 Cynthia W. Resor is a social studies education professor and former middle and high school social studies teacher.
 Her dream job?
 Time-travel tour guide.
 But until she discovers the secret of time travel, she writes about the past in her blog, Primary Source Bazaar.
 Her three books on teaching social history themes feature essential questions and primary sources: Discovering Quacks, Utopias, and Cemeteries: Modern Lessons from Historical Themes; Investigating Family, Food, and Housing Themes in Social Studies and Exploring Vacation and Etiquette Themes in Social Studies.